 Starwood Festival Volunteer Job Descriptions

-Childcare/Kid Village: this is a cooperative daycare area for kids 18 months through 12 years.
+Childcare/Kid Village: This is a cooperative daycare area for kids 18 months through 12 years.
 The work starts Tuesday afternoon/evening for setup, daily schedules Wed-Saturday, Kid’s Parade (all Childcare Volunteers) Saturday afternoon and cleanup after the Parade.
 Volunteers interact with the parents, signing children in and out of the daycare, making sure all the paperwork is filled out properly and kept out of the elements, and supervise the 2-hour volunteers (parents must sign up for at least one shift per child).
 No diaper changing required (parents are responsible for managing that).
 Parents and/or Childcare experience preferred.

 Firetribe/Woodbusters: Intense physical labor.
 This is a specific group of people building the bonfire with massive logs, requiring many more than 20 hours’ work.
 Must know the Firetribe personally in order to get onto this crew.

-Green Room: this involves providing hospitality to the acts performing on the Main Stage.
+Green Room: This involves providing hospitality to the acts performing on the Main Stage.
 Must be cordial and accommodating.
 Most of the job is making sure refreshments are well-stocked and coolers are kept iced, but you may be required to help with the performer tent-village (setting up tents with air mattresses & bedding).

-Gate (Tablets & Safety): this 24/hour coverage job requires friendly people who are either good with tablets (for registration & check-in) or checking vehicle occupants for wristbands before either allowing them through or diverting them to registration.
+Gate: This 24/hour coverage job requires friendly people who are either good with tablets (for registration & check-in) or checking vehicle occupants for wristbands before either allowing them through or diverting them to registration.
 Road-weary travelers need to be welcomed to Starwood and processed through registration as efficiently as possible.
 Join the Facebook group Starwood Registration Tribe to get involved.

-Green Room: service-oriented people are needed to make sure our Main Stage performers have a place to get comfortable before/after acts with cold drinks, light snacks, LED lights and chairs.
+Green Room: Service-oriented people are needed to make sure our Main Stage performers have a place to get comfortable before/after acts with cold drinks, light snacks, LED lights and chairs.
 Daily ice runs are required.
 May involve setting up tents, tables and chairs under the Performer Village canopy.
 May be required to assist the Stage Manager; 'gofer' runs to help with stage-related logistics are likely.
 NOT for starry-eyed folks who might bother the performers with immoderate fan behavior...

-Information: set next to the Creation Station, this job entails answering any questions attendees may have about Starwood and/or the facilities as well as receiving 2-hour volunteers and putting them to work to help the festival (or ask them to come back at a specific time when more volunteers will be needed).
+Information: Set next to the Creation Station, this job entails answering any questions attendees may have about Starwood and/or the facilities as well as receiving 2-hour volunteers and putting them to work to help the festival (or ask them to come back at a specific time when more volunteers will be needed).
 It requires tact & diplomacy as well as prior Starwood experience.

 Safety Patrol: Emphasis on night shifts to help attendees and staff take care of any unforeseen problems, from identifying First Aid incidents to identifying dangerous/unlawful situations/activity; Wisteria Security/FirstAid is responsible for handling these situations, once identified.
 Also, Rosencomet Project needs to be kept informed of any such situations, especially if followup is required.